Danielewin8/YourMix/README.md

 # https://platform.openai.com/docs/introduction

 # Other Comments
-Overall for this project I aimed to make a simple and easy to use app that could I could actually see myself using.
+Overall for this project I aimed to make a simple and easy to use app that I could actually see myself using.
 Spotify has an incredible library of content, but I felt that sometimes searching in a more organic and specific way could be difficult.
 Working with AI and ChatGPT was extremely exciting and fun, and was a great way to integrate a fix to this issue to a certain degree, allowing for broader and more unique requests.
 I learned a lot about using and intertwining the functionality of multiple API's at once, and got a lot more practice working with React.
 I felt my approach and workflow I took with this really benefited me and increased my overall skills.
 This app was a ton of fun to make!